If you don't deal with your regrets from your past in the present, they will always come back to haunt you in the future.

 Based on Experience

-So last week, Steve came to me and asked me if I would preach on Sunday night.
+Steve came to me and asked me if I would preach on Sunday night.
 I told him I would love too and was really excited to do so.
 In 7 or 8 years of ministry, I've been fortunate enough to speak hundreds of times, so this shouldn't have been any big deal for me to get ready for.
 I realized shortly after saying yes, that wasn't the case.
 As I did a lot of wrestling with the text that week, I found out there was a lot of emotion wrapped up in this for me and self imposed pressure to perform.

 (Many of you who know me well, know this is one of the things I obsess about in my life.
 I've spent more time watching & listening to guys that I'm willing to admit.